 HFT Federal Project Director

-The management responsibility, authority, and accountability for execution of the project have been assigned to the HFT Federal Project Director, a DOE BHSO employee.
+The management responsibility, authority, and accountability for execution of the project have been assigned to the HFT Federal Project Director.
 The HFT Federal Project Director receives guidance and direction from NP and serves as the principal point of contact for DOE headquarters on issues specific to the project.

 Specific responsibilities of the HFT Federal Project Director are to: